ringmesh/web/docs/glossary.md

    * A vertex of a mesh edge

 ## Mesh: Set of elements
- * Structured mesh - A mesh characterized by a regular connectivity between elements.
+ * Structured mesh - A mesh with regular connectivity meaning that each vertex is connected to the same number of vertices.
- * Unstructured mesh - A mesh characterized by an irregular connectivity between elements.
+ * Unstructured mesh - A mesh with any connectivity between vertices.

 ## Entity

 ## Notion
- * Topology - Connectivity information between the entities that compose a GeoModel.
+ * Topology - Connectivity information between entities.